DeinertDynasty/RickandMortyProjectPhaseOne/README.md

 # Rick and Morty Character Search Website

 This is a simple, single-page website that allows users to search for characters from the popular TV show Rick and Morty using the Rick and Morty API.
 The website is hosted on GitHub Pages.
+Thank you for taking the time to check out my webpage.
+Please feel free to fork and make any changes or improvements that you can think of or want to!

 ## Features